csjeon28/workout-tracker-app/USER_STORIES.md

 - User can edit exercise
 - User can delete exercise
 - User can view exercise
-- User can add calories
+- User can add calories and duration
 * belongs_to :user
 * belongs_to :workout